tmulligan98/ase-project-backend/README.md

 As a rule: never commit your local IDE setting to this repository.

+### Environment Variables
+**What are these?**
+These are variables used througout our system.
+For example, an access key to a given API We will use a `.env` file to store out env variables.
+This file is read using the Pydantic `BaseSettings` class, which will contain secrete access keys for external APIs, such as TomTom.
+Any local environment values will be overwritten by those in the `.env` file.
+For security reasons, the `.env` file is excluded from git.

+For our application to work, you will need to create a `.env` file with the following environment variable(s):

+    - TOM_TOM_ACCESS_Key

 ### Pre-commit

 We have a pre-commit configuration that you can use to ensure that your code is formatted properly and passes flake8 (lint) checks before it is even committed.
 In order to set up pre-commit you need to install it locally, check instructions [here](https://pre-commit.com/#intro).